CondorcetVote/CondorcetElectionFormat/README.md

 # Condorcet Election Format
 **Curent Version:** V1 _(final - 2022-04-27)_
 ----------------------------
 Condorcet Election Format represents an Election, with the candidates and votes data.
 And relevant parameters to correctly interpret that data.
-It is specially designed for ranks-based elections like Condorcet methods, STV, or alternative Voting, but can also be used for others like Instant-Runoff.
+It is specially designed for ranks-based elections *(preferential voting)* like Condorcet methods, STV, or alternative Voting, but can also be used for others like Instant-Runoff.

 ## Motivation